Printed instructions for home care will be provided. Careful adherence to these will minimize the risk of postoperative infections or other problems.

 It is not unusual to have a slight fever for one or two days following surgery.
 If fever continues beyond three to five days, notify your surgeon.
 Take all medications prescribed and follow instructions of the prescription.

-Additional side effects from general anaesthesia may include soreness of the throat or generalized body muscle stiffness particularly in the neck and chest area.
+Additional side effects from general anesthesia may include soreness of the throat or generalized body muscle stiffness particularly in the neck and chest area.

 Depending on the extent of your surgery, be prepared to rest at home and limit your activities for several days.